Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

-For the collaborative structure, the sub-modules at low resolution, i.e., CoMBD$_1$ and CoMBD$_2$, take both the intermediate outputs $\hat{x}$ and the downsampled waveforms $\hat{x}^\prime$ as their inputs.
+For the proposed collaborative structure, the sub-modules at low resolution, i.e., CoMBD$_1$ and CoMBD$_2$, take both the intermediate outputs $\hat{x}$ and the downsampled waveforms $\hat{x}^\prime$ as their inputs.
 For each resolution, both inputs share the sub-module.
-For example, as shown in \cref{fig:avocodo_system} intermediate outputs $\hat{x}_2$ and downsampled waveform $\hat{x}_2^\prime$ share weights of CoMBD$_2$ for output $p_2$ and $p_2^\prime$.
-As in \citep{CoGAN}, we intend that, by the collaboration, the intermediate output waveforms and downsampled waveforms become the same as each other.
-Note that no additional parameters are necessary for the collaboration of the two structures because of the weight-sharing process.
+For example, as shown in \cref{fig:avocodo_system}, the intermediate output $\hat{x}_2$ and the downsampled waveform $\hat{x}_2^\prime$ share the weights of CoMBD$_2$ for output $p_2$ and $p_2^\prime$, respectively.
+The intermediate output and downsampled waveform are intended to match each other after collaboration.
+Note that no additional parameters are necessary for collaborating the two structures because of the weight-sharing process \citep{CoGAN}.

-To further improve speech quality by reducing artifacts, we adopt a differentiable PQMF to obtain downsampled waveform with restricted aliasing.
-First, we decompose a full-resolution speech waveform into $N$ sub-band signals $B_N$ by using the PQMF analysis.
-The $B_N$ consists of single-band signals $b_1,...,b_N$ whose length is $\frac{T}{N}$, where $T$ is the length of the full-resolution waveform \citep{PQMF}.
-Then, we select the first sub-band signal $b_1$ corresponding to the lowest frequency band.
+To further improve speech quality by reducing artifacts, a differentiable PQMF is adopted to obtain downsampled waveform with restricted aliasing.
+First, a full-resolution speech waveform is decomposed into $K$ sub-band signals $B_K$ by using the PQMF analysis.
+The $B_K$ comprise single-band signals $b_1,...,b_K$ with a length of $\frac{T}{K}$, where $T$ is the length of the full-resolution waveform \citep{PQMF}.
+Next, the first sub-band signal $b_1$ is selected corresponding to the lowest frequency band.